corda/corda-docs-portal/content/en/platform/corda/5.1/key-concepts/fundamentals/CorDapps/_index.md

 	 figcaption="Chunks of Work in a Flow"
 >}}

-Whilst the general case for flows within a CorDapp is the orchestration of a global state change, they are also the primary mechanism by which behaviors can be invoked by users through external interaction via a REST service.
+Whilst the general case for flows within a CorDapp is the orchestration of a global state change, they are also the primary mechanism by which behaviors can be invoked by users through external interaction via a REST service:

 {{<
   figure